 Scooters are useful for children who have limited abilities in the upper limbs and have problems with shoulder stamina and flexibility.
 Another advantage of scooters is that the stigma of being disabled is not as prominent as when children use a wheelchair.
 Although awareness about cerebral palsy continues to increase, children with disabilities are still often targets of bullies, and scooters make some children feel better about themselves as opposed to using a wheelchair.

 There are some limitations to scooters that parents should be aware before considering scooters for their children.
 Although scooters help children with upper limb limitations, they’ll still need to steer the POV, which requires hand coordination and at least a little upper body strength and upright posture.
 Scooters also don’t have the added accessories that wheelchairs can provide, such as headrests.

 Affording Wheelchairs and Mobility Scooters

-Scooters and wheelchairs will range in price, depending the make, model, and additional accessories needed.
+Scooters and wheelchairs will range in price, depending on the make, model, and additional accessories needed.
 Prices will also depend on the store and/or manufacturer, so it’s always a wise idea to shop around before making a decision.

 Many families find that they can’t afford some of the steep price tags that come along with the mobility aid that their child needs, but in many instances, insurance plans will cover the costs of necessary aids.
 Other option to consider is purchasing a slightly used mobility aid, but make sure to have it checked out thoroughly before purchasing.